Randomized CP Tensor Decomposition: Numerical Results

-Next, the reconstruction errors and runtimes for tensors of varying dimensions are compared.
-Figure~\ref{fig:performance} shows the average evaluation results over $100$ runs for random low-rank tensors of different dimensions, and for varying target ranks $k$.
-The randomized algorithms achieve near optimal approximation accuracy while demonstrating substantial computational savings.
-The computational advantage becomes pronounced with increasing tensor dimensions, as well as with an increasing number of iterations required for convergence.
+The computational advantage becomes more pronounced with increasing tensor dimensions, and as the number of iterations required for convergence increase.
 Using random tensors as presented here, all algorithms rapidly converge after about $4$ to $6$ iterations.
 However, it is evident that the computational cost per iteration of the randomized algorithm is substantially lower.
-Thus, the computational savings in real world applications, which require several hundred iterations to converge, can be even more substantial.
-Overall, the ALS algorithm is computationally more efficient than BCD.
-The deterministic ALS algorithm is faster than the BCD by nearly one order of magnitude.
-However, the randomized algorithms exhibit similar computational timings.
-Interestingly, the BCD relative error decreases sharply by about one order of magnitude when the target rank is achieved, and the tensor rank is much smaller then the ambient dimensions.
-Similar performance results are achieved for higher order tensors as well.
+Thus, the computational savings can be even more substantial in real world applications that may require several hundred iterations to converge.
+Overall, the ALS algorithm is computationally more efficient than BCD, i.e., the deterministic ALS algorithm is faster than the BCD by nearly one order of magnitude, while the randomized algorithms exhibit similar computational timings.

+Similar performance results are achieved for higher order tensors.
 Figure~\ref{fig:timing_4dim} shows the computational performance for a $4$-way tensor of dimension $100\times 100\times 100\times 100$.
 Again, the randomized algorithms achieve speedups of 1-2 orders of magnitude, while attaining good approximation errors.
-Figure~\ref{fig:timing_bar} shows the computational savings of a rank $k=20$ approximation for varying tensor dimensions.